Made with only a handful of ingredients, this recipe for Instant Pot Carnitas results in tender, fall-apart pork that is

-- Set cook time for 20 minutes per pound on high pressure for pork loin and for 40 minutes for pork butt or pork shoulder.
+- Set cook time for 30 minutes on high pressure for pork loin and for 40 minutes for pork butt or pork shoulder.

-- After the cook time has elapsed on the instant pot, let pressure release naturally.
+- After the cook time has elapsed on the instant pot, let the pressure release naturally.
 This is an extremely important step if you want to achieve tender pressure cooker meat.